selfiens/property-alias/README.md

 [![CI Status](https://github.com/selfiens/property-alias/actions/workflows/ci.yml/badge.svg)](https://github.com/selfiens/property-alias/actions)

 This package enables you to create aliases for existing class properties with a simple ClassDoc setup.
+For example,
-For example, instead of accessing the poorly name property `$this->incmAggrgtd`, you can access it using the alias `$this->income_aggregated`.
+instead of directly accessing a hard-to-pronounce property `$this->incmAggrgtd`, you can add an nicer alias `$this->income_aggregated` to it.

 ```php
 /**